Distortions81/Distortions81/readme.md

 ### [ONI-SeedView](https://github.com/Distortions81/ONI-SeedView)
 **Language:** Go | **Complexity:** Medium

 Seed viewer for Oxygen Not Included worlds using Ebiten.
-Loads generation data and renders an interactive tile map with search and zoom.
+Loads generation data and renders an interactive map with detailed info.

 *Lines of Code:* ~4.6k